 Broward County property tax values began to rebound six years ago with a 4.08 percent increase in 2013-14, an 8.09 percent increase in 2014-15, a 7.26 percent increase in 2015-16, an 8.57 percent increase in 2016-17, an 8.20 percent increase in 2017-18, a 6.1 percent increase in 2018-19, a 5.76 percent increase in 2019-20, and a 4.41 percent increase in 2020-21.
 Funding through the Florida Education Finance Program (FEFP) has correspondingly shown increases in the last six years.
 In 2013-14 and 2014-15, there were corresponding increases of 4.73 percent and 3.65 percent; however, included in those increases was \$47 million designated for teacher raises.
-In 2015-16 and 2016-17, there were increases in 2017-18, the District was able to give salary increases to its employees, as well as fund a number of instructional related priorities.
+In 2015-16 and 2016-17, there were increases in the amounts of 4.33 percent and 2.57 percent respectively.
+Although there was a 2.50 percent increase in 2017-18, the District was able to give salary increases to its employees, as well as fund a number of instructional related priorities.
 In 2018-19, there was a less than one percent increase in total funding, giving BCPS the lowest increase among all 67 counties in the State.
-In 2019-20 and in 2020-21, the increase in funding was projected at 2.38 percent and 2.64 percent respectively.
-For 2021-22 the increase in funding is projected at 2.65 percent.
+In 2019-20 and in 2020-21, the increase in funding was projected at 3.14 percent.

-The 2021-22 Tentative Budget achieves the following:
+The 2021-22 Budget achieves the following:

-- \$110.3 million revenue from the Referendum: - \$79.4 million (or 72%) for compensation for teachers and school-related staff - o \$22.1 million (or 20%) for School Resource Officers & security staff - \$8.8 million (or 8%) for other essential school programs - The Guidance Counselor Ratio was increased in the School Budget Guidelines to provide at least 2 Counselors for elementary schools larger than 700 students. - Funding for Class Size Compliance was held harmless despite a \$23M reduction in funding by the State of Florida. - The number of social workers allocated to schools increased by 20 additional positions through an increase in the Mental Health Categorical. - Funding is continued for additional custodial support for schools and enhanced cleaning. - Funding for personal protective equipment (PPE) will continue to be available to all staff. - Funds the equivalent of 462 new teaching positions to assist students in recovering learning lost during the height of the COVID pandemic. - Funds the largest summer learning opportunity the District has conducted in decades. - Invests in air quality improvement projects.
+- \$110.3 million revenue from the Referendum: - o \$79.4 million (or 72%) for compensation for teachers and school-related staff. - \$22.1 million (or 20%) for School Resource Officers & security staff. - \$8.8 million (or 8%) for other essential school programs. - Increases the guidance counselor ratio in the School Budget Guidelines to provide at least two counselors for elementary schools with enrollment greater than 700 students. - Holds harmless the funding for class size compliance despite a \$23 million reduction in funding by the State of Florida. - Increases the number of social workers allocated to schools by 20 additional positions through an increase in the mental health categorical allocation. - Continues funding for enhanced cleaning and additional custodial support at schools. - Continues funding to make personal protective equipment (PPE) available for all staff. - Funds the equivalent of 462 new teaching positions to assist students in accelerating their learning. - Funded "BCPS Summer 2021," the largest summer learning opportunity the District has conducted in decades. - Invests funds for air quality improvement projects. - Supports a significant upgrade in technology.
+In addition to the refresh cycle, funds are also allocated for server and a security firewall upgrades; and toward achieving a 1:1 student to computer device ratio at the middle grade levels. - · Maintains current staffing levels. - Increases funding for professional development. - Funds contracted services to increase support to students as they return to brick-and-mortar instruction. - Continues funding to have a minimum of two full-time health professionals at every school.